The World of Coca-Cola in Atlanta is Coke’s attempt to share the brand’s story with Coke lovers worldwide.

 You will learn about why “It’s the Real Thing” has stuck with the brand for such a long time.

-Here, you will also find out that Coke is responsible for the way we visualize Santa Claus today.
+Here, you will also discover that Coke is responsible for how we visualize Santa Claus today.

 World of Coca Cola’s tasting room

-In this section of the Coke Museum, you get to taste around 100 beverages from the Coca-Cola family of brands worldwide.
+In this section of the Coke Museum, you can taste around 100 beverages from the Coca-Cola family of brands worldwide.

 Visitors who have visited the World of Coca-Cola recommend two of the beverages –